vinceaperri/go-tasker/README.md

 but cycles involving more than one task can't be detected as easily.
 Instead, `Run` checks for these multi-task cycles using [Tarjan's Algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm) for linear performance.
-It's been modified slightly to return multi-task cycles only, since tasks with no dependencies are valid and tasks that depend on themselves are taken care of by `Add`.
+It's been modified slightly, however, to return multi-task cycles only: tasks with no dependencies are just as valid as any other task, and those obnoxious tasks that depend on themselves are squelched by `Add`.

 ## Documentation